l4red0/mcpfi/readme.md

 No. This plugin is only Google Shopping feed specific.

-##### How can I change look od product cards?
+##### How can I change look of product cards?

-Currently you can change price background color of all cards, by using color picker in "Box Color" option on settings page.
+Currently you can change price background color of all cards, by using color picker in "Price background color" option on settings page.
+You can control the size of the cards in two ways.
+First by setting height of the product image and second, by changing witdh of cards.
+Both values are in pixels.

 ##### Is there any way to add UTM parameters to product url?